 - the AMF may be configured with NTZ information and provide RTA to the UAV UE based on the NTZ information after the AMF determines it is a supporting UAV UE (i.e. the UE provided indication of NTZ support), that the UE is an aerial UE based on aerial subscription, and after successful UUAA procedure when it is performed.

 - Alternatively, the AMF may be configured to know that there is at least one NTZ in the area served by the AMF but may not create any RTA information.
-During the registration, the PCF which is configured with NTZ information, may an RTA for the UAV UE and return it to the AMF which in turn provides it to the UAV UE.
+During the registration, the PCF which is configured with NTZ information, may create an RTA for the UAV UE and return it to the AMF which in turn provides it to the UAV UE.

 The UDM and the PCF may update the Service Area Restrictions of a UE at any time.
 For UE in CM-IDLE state in an RTA marked as NTZ, the AMF shall store the updated service area restriction and update the UE upon next signalling interaction with the UE.
 For a UE located in an RTA marked as NTZ, the AMF shall not initiate paging for a UE to update Service Area Restrictions with Generic UE Configuration Update procedure.